steemit/smt-whitepaper/smt-manual/manual.md

 have different routing for their STEEM and tokens.
 STEEM units in excess of the hard cap are rejected and do not generate any SMT's.

-The effects of the soft cap are divided equally among all contributors.
+The effects of the soft cap are divided proportionally among all contributors.
 I.e. if a ITO has a soft cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then 0.2 million of *each user's* STEEM is routed via the soft cap's policy.

 The effects of the hard cap fall solely on the last contributors.
 I.e. if a ITO has a hard cap of 8 million STEEM, and 10 contributors each